Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Evaluation

 \subsection{Ablation Study}

-\mypara{Effect of LoRA Rank on Detection Performance} We use LoRA for fine-tuning, where different LoRA ranks correspond to varying numbers of additional trainable parameters.
-We therefore investigate how the LoRA rank affects detection performance.
+\mypara{Effect of LoRA Rank on Detection Performance} In our LoRA-based fine-tuning, the rank determines how many additional parameters are introduced, and we vary this rank to examine its impact on edited-image detection performance.

-\Cref{fig:rank_gemma3,fig:rank_qwen} show the trends in classification Accuracy, Region Precision and Object Precision on the Gemini-IG Easy version dataset as the LoRA rank increases.
-For Gemma3 (4 B parameters), performance improves with increasing rank and peaks at rank 32 with an Accuracy of 1.000, a Region Precision of 78.0\% and an Object Precision of approximately 76.0\%.
+\Cref{fig:rank_gemma3} and \Cref{fig:rank-qwen} show the trends in classification Acc, RP, and OP on the Gemini-IG UF split as the LoRA rank increases.
+For Gemma3 (4B parameters), performance improves with increasing rank and peaks at rank 32 with an Acc of $1.000$, an RP of $78\%$ and an OP of $76\%$.
 Beyond this rank, all three metrics decline.
-For Qwen2.5-VL (7 B parameters), the best performance occurs at rank 8, with a Region Precision of 81.0\% and an Object Precision of 78.0\%.
-These results indicate that detectors of different scales and architectures require different amounts of trainable parameters, since larger models already possess greater expressive capacity and can adapt effectively with a smaller LoRA rank, whereas setting the rank too high can disrupt the pretrained capabilities of the base model.
+For Qwen2.5-VL (7B parameters), the best performance occurs at rank 8, with a Region Precision of $81\%$ and an Object Precision of $78\%$.
+These results suggest that different VLMs can have different optimal LoRA ranks, and that increasing the rank beyond this point may even hurt performance of the base VLMs.

-\mypara{Comparison of Different Data Balancing Strategies} Referring to~\Cref{tab:dataset_counts}, our original dataset contains 1,600 images, with 100 held out as a test set.
-We now explore a scenario where the number of edited images in the training set (set to 2,000) exceeds the number of original images.
-In this case, we aim to determine which data balancing strategies yield the best performance.
-For the No Processing baseline, we train on all available data (1,500 original + 2,000 edited = 3,500 images), which yields 0.885 Accuracy with 51.0\% Object Precision on the Hard version and 67.0\% Accuracy with 72.0\% Object Precision on the Easy version.
-To utilize the full 4,000-image budget and keep original and edited images balanced at 2,000 each, we expand the original set from 1,500 to 2,000 via one of three strategies: (1) Image Augmentation Only generates 400 new samples by applying random rotations, horizontal flips, and center crops to the 1,500 originals; (2) Sampling from COCO Extras draws 400 images from the remainder of the COCO dataset not used in the original split; (3) Bootstrap Resampling samples with replacement from the 1,500 originals until the set reaches 2,000 images.
+\mypara{Comparison of Different Data Balancing Strategies} COCO subset of \dataset contains $1,600$ original images, with 100 for testing.
+We now consider a setting where the number of edited training images is fixed at $2,000$ and exceeds the number of original images, and we compare different strategies for balancing the training data.
+As shown in~\Cref{tab:gemini-llava-all}, for the No Processing baseline, we train on all available data ($1,500$ original + $2,000$ edited = $3,500$ images), which yields $0.885$ Acc with $51.0\%$ OP on the UQ split and $67.0\%$ Acc with $72.0\%$ OP on the UF split.
+To utilize the full $4,000$-image budget and keep original and edited images balanced at $2,000$ each, we expand the original set from $1,500$ to $2,000$ via one of three strategies: (1) Image Augmentation Only generates $500$ new samples by applying random rotations, horizontal flips, and center crops to the $1,500$ originals; (2) Sampling from COCO Extras draws $500$ images from the remainder of the COCO dataset not used in the original split; (3) Bootstrap Resampling samples with replacement from the $1,500$ originals until the set reaches $2,000$ images.